-Our team has produced several groundbreaking research papers in the field of psychology.
+Our team produces groundbreaking research that sheds light on the insights and practices educators can leverage to promote equitable student success.
 We continue to validate and test these findings in all of the work that we do.Enroll in a program

 Our research has been published in the world’s top behavioral science journals.

-Our research isn’t run in a lab—we’ve had tens of thousands of student participating in our research projects.
+Our research isn’t run in a lab—hundreds of thousands of students have participated in our research projects.

-Our interventions have measurably raised GPAs, decreased dropout rates, and reduced achievement gaps.
+Our programs have reduced failure rates, raised GPAs, decreased dropout rates, and mitigated opportunity gaps.

 Presents results from a randomized controlled trial in which a brief growth mindset intervention and a brief purpose for learning intervention raised academic achievement among students at-risk for dropping out of high school.